jefyokta/Json2Tex/src/Type/readme.md

 # Note
-all of files in this folder are only for type and ide helper
+All of files in this folder are only for type and IDE helper